 “Leveraging mobile and our amazing Wi-Fi,” Eckart said, “gives us new channels to interact with you and exceed your needs.”

-And, he continues, to do it at every stage of the customer journey.
+And, he continued, to do it at every stage of the customer journey.

 “We have an opportunity to interact well before you visit us on property, when you’re starting to dream about your vacation or business trip.”

 ‘The Highway of the Future’

 IHG knew that a superior customer experience depended on a superior network foundation.
 So, the executive leadership team invested in an agile, modernized, and centralized infrastructure — with an eye on the future.

 “We are setting up the highway of the future for our hotels,” Eckard said.
 “So we’re very excited that our leaders made this significant investment.”

 That global network investment, he added, will pay off in all kinds of ways.

 “Customer experience and expectations are changing almost hourly, through the advent of social media, et cetera."

 “Making sure that we’re more reliable at keeping the lights on, delivering better services, and lighting up new services capabilities — like cloud-based reservations systems, property management, sales, and catering systems.
 The list goes on, and we couldn’t do any of those things based on our previous network or infrastructure.”